Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 ---

 ## Installing `turtlesim` and `rqt`
+Before piloting a jet-powered exosuit, Tony practiced with tiny subsystems.

+`turtlesim` is your equivalent - a cute little robot to help you understand movement, commands, topics, and behavior.

+`rqt` is your holographic UI - a mini version of the Iron Man HUD for viewing and calling ROS functionality.

 This will install some tools to have some hands on experience with the upcoming topics

 ### Task 1
 Installing turtlesim